narmi/design_system/README.md

 We need to set up your copy of `design_system` for local development.

-The following command will install NDS as a local dependency and start your Storybook.
+The following command will install design_system as a local dependency and start your Storybook.

-From `banking`:
+From `<your-repo>`:

 ```
 cd ..
 git clone git@github.com:narmi/design_system.git
-cd <your-consuming_repo>
+cd <your-repo>
 npm link ../design_system
 cd ../design_system
 npm install